Nitrite: Meat processing and cancer risk

-Curing of meat

-Nitrite reacts with the meat's myoglobin by attaching to the heme iron atom, forming reddish-brown nitrosomyoglobin and the characteristic pink "fresh" color of nitrosohemochrome or nitrosyl-heme upon cooking.
-In the US, nitrite has been formally used since 1925.
-According to scientists working for the industry group American Meat Institute, this use of nitrite started in the Middle Ages.
-Historians and epidemiologists argue that the widespread use of nitrite in meat-curing is closely linked to the development of industrial meat-processing.
-French investigative journalist Guillaume Coudray asserts that the meat industry chooses to cure its meats with nitrite even though it is established that this chemical gives rise to cancer-causing nitroso-compounds.
-Some traditional and artisanal producers avoid nitrites.
-As many researches nowadays try to point out the hazardous generation of nitrosamines as nitrites link with free peptides in the gastrointestinal system, the EU published a regulation which obliges the reduction of nitrites on meat curing from 150 to 80 ppm (mg/kg).

-Addition of ascorbic acid, erythorbic acid, or one of their salts enhance the binding of nitrite to the iron atom in myoglobin.
-These chemicals also reduce the formation of nitrosamine in the stomach, but only when the fat content of a meal is less than 10%, beyond which they instead increase the formation of nitrosamine.
+The addition of nitrites and nitrates to processed meats, such as ham, bacon, and sausages, enhances the curing of meat, improves texture, imparts an attractive colour, inhibits growth of microbes and toxins, and extends shelf-life.
+Nitrite reacts with meat myoglobin by attaching to the heme iron atom during cooking, forming reddish-brown nitrosomyoglobin and the characteristic pink "fresh" color of N-nitroso compounds, which can damage colon cells, potentially leading to bowel cancer.
+Smoking, curing, salting, fermenting or adding preservatives to meats can initiate the formation of cancer-causing substances.

+Cured-meat products may be manufactured without nitrate or nitrite, such as Parma ham, which was reported in 2018 as a safe product without toxin contamination.
+Other manufacturing processes do not assure reduction of nitrite results in toxin production.

 Antidote for cyanide poisoning

 Nitrites in the form of sodium nitrite and amyl nitrite are components of many cyanide antidote kits.
-Both of these compounds bind to hemoglobin and oxidize the Fe^{2+} ions to Fe^{3+} ions forming methemoglobin.
+Both of these compounds bind to hemoglobin and oxidize the Fe(2+) ions to Fe(3+) ions forming methemoglobin.
 Methemoglobin, in turn, binds to cyanide (CN), creating cyanmethemoglobin, effectively removing cyanide from the complex IV of the electron transport chain (ETC) in mitochondria, which is the primary site of disruption caused by cyanide.
-Another mechanism by which nitrites help treat cyanide toxicity is the generation of nitric oxide (NO).
-NO displaces the CN from the cytochrome c oxidase (ETC complex IV), making it available for methemoglobin to bind.
+Another mechanism by which nitrites help treat cyanide toxicity is the generation of nitric oxide, which displaces the CN from the cytochrome c oxidase (ETC complex IV), making it available for methemoglobin to bind.